Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems: Other candidate materials

 \section{Other candidate materials}

 In this section, we provide other candidate materials that have either relatively limited experimental information or experimental information that conflicts with the properties of topological Kondo semimetal phases.
-We provide this list of other candidate materials in the hope that it could inspire further studies on these materials.
-Although they might not host topological Kondo semimetal phases, their space-group symmetry could still render them interesting materials for future studies.
+We summarize the properties of these other candidate materials in Supplementary Table~\ref{tab:other_candidate_materials}.